codingEzio/codingezio.github.io/src/010101-Project-Ideas.md

 - it’s an app that has almost everything you do (well.. it occurs to me that the thing I’m trying to build/describe is kinda like a second WeChat or Alipay..)
 - If some jobs cannot be done inside the app, you can click a kind of start button inside the app, then click the end after you finish that task (= you did X from time ONE to time TWO)

-## Help Me Understand the Architecture
+## P :: Help Me Understand the Architecture

 - Target the projects that were complex (Microservices most likely)
   - Pre-build components/widgets like Service Discovery, Circuit Breaker